-The Office of Emergency Management is responsible for developing, evaluating, and revising policies and emergency response plans for the protection of Gwinnett County residents, visitors and infrastructure.
+The Office of Emergency Management is responsible for developing, evaluating, and revising policies and emergency response plans for the protection of Gwinnett County residents, visitors, and infrastructure.
 The cornerstone of these plans is the Gwinnett County Emergency Operations Plan.
-Emergency Management serves as liaison to, and coordinates emergency planning efforts with, County government departments; local, state and federal governments; and community shareholders.
-Emergency planning efforts address a wide variety of potential hazards, including man made, natural, and biological threats.
+Emergency Management serves as liaison to, and coordinates emergency planning efforts with, county government departments; local, state, and federal governments; and community shareholders.
+Emergency planning efforts address a wide variety of potential hazards, including man-made, natural, and biological threats.

-Records Management/GCIC Section
+Records Management Section

-The goal of the Records Management/GCIC Section is to ensure the entry of law enforcement information into the records management system and Georgia Crime Information Center database in a timely manner.
+The goal of the Records Management Section is to ensure the entry of law enforcement information into the records management system and Georgia Crime Information Center database in a timely manner.
 It is also the goal to process all requests made under the Georgia Open Records Act in a timely manner and in accordance with all applicable and current laws.
+The section will also handle the permitting function for certain business/individuals.